-- (i) It employs importance sampling, so a significantly smaller number of samples are required to approximate the kernel matrix, when compared to the approximation methods in [2, 3, 11], which employ uniform random sampling. - (ii) Existing approximate kernel clustering algorithms [2, 3,11] need to perform O(Nm) kernel similarity computations, where m is the number of sampled points.
-The number of kernel similarity computations performed by the proposed algorithm is O(Np), where the number of neighbors $p \ll m$.
-This also reduces the time and memory required for clustering, compared to the other approximate clustering algorithms. - (iii) The clustering quality is better when compared to the existing approximate kernel clustering methods, even with a relatively small number of sampled points, because the most informative samples are used to perform clustering.

-- (iv) Our algorithm does not require the computation of the full kernel matrix, unlike the local clustering methods in [6] and [25]. - (v) Our algorithm is online in nature, i.e. the data is clustered in batches of a user-defined size B, so it can cluster very large data sets (including data streams).
+- (i) It employs importance sampling, so a significantly smaller number of samples are required to approximate the kernel matrix, when compared to the approximation methods in [2, 3], which employ uniform random sampling. - (ii) The number of kernel similarity computations performed by the proposed algorithm is O(Np), where the number of neighbors $p \ll m \ll N$.
+Therefore, its running time and memory is lesser than that of the existing approximate kernel clustering algorithms [2,3,6,21]. - (iii) The clustering quality is better when compared to the existing approximate kernel clustering methods, even with a relatively small number of sampled points, because the most informative samples are used to perform clustering. - (iv) Our algorithm is online in nature, i.e. the data is clustered in batches of a user-defined size B, so it can cluster very large data sets (including data streams).